profBruno-UFC-Qx/qxd0020-cv-example/README.md

-# qxd0020-cv-example
+# Fake CV of Steve Doe
-CV used as example during our course of web development
+CV used as example during our course of web development.